-Regrouping and Consolidating Sometimes I’ll deliver a mini-lesson before book club meetings, but typically I’ll let students get straight into literature circles.
+Sometimes I’ll deliver a mini-lesson before book club meetings, but typically I’ll let students get straight into literature circles.
 I’ll usually have groups nominate a student representative to share with the class at the end of the meeting.
 You can also ask overarching questions featured in Mondays Made Easy’s Complete Guide.

-But one of the best assets of peer-based learning is that it is ultimately the students that keep each other accountable.
+One of the best assets of peer-based learning is that it is ultimately the students that keep each other accountable.
 To instill this accountability, I use my peer evaluation form and take student feedback into consideration when calculating each student’s final mark.
 When creating your own peer evaluation form, be sure to include constructive language that focuses on the student’s work, rather than the student themselves.
 Remind students to be supportive of one another, and to offer an explanation for their feedback whenever possible.
 (You can find my peer rubric here).

 For a final assessment, I assign Mondays Made Easy’s Movie Trailer Assessment for Any Novel.
 I find this to be a successful assessment because it prompts students to consider important elements of the novel (theme, characterization, etc.) while encouraging them to avoid dry summaries.
-Viewing these trailers at the end of the unit also sparks extracurricular reading for students who are inspired by the their classmates’ work.
+Viewing these trailers at the end of the unit also sparks extracurricular reading for students who are inspired by their classmates’ work.